Regularizing Extrapolation in Causal Inference: INTRODUCTION

-\begin{itemize}[leftmargin=*] \item \textit{Bias-bias-variance tradeoff.} We propose a framework quantifying a "bias-bias-variance" tradeoff, decomposing error into bias from distributional imbalance, bias from outcome model misspecification, and estimator variance.
-This captures key tradeoffs encountered in common causal inference and distribution shift scenarios.

 \item \textit{Error bound and constrained optimization.} We derive an error bound based on worst-case H{\"o}lder continuity deviations from linearity.
 We present an optimization approach to minimize this bound, explicitly controlling tradeoffs between biases.
-We also characterize the asymptotic variance properties of our estimator.
+We characterize the finite-sample variance through our error bounds.

 \item \textit{Sensitivity analysis framework.} We introduce a sensitivity analysis methodology integrated into our optimization framework, enabling systematic evaluation of distributional imbalance and outcome model misspecification impacts.
 We illustrate this using synthetic data and a practical application involving the transportation of causal estimates to a novel target population. \end{itemize}